vipulpathak113/FrontendInterviewQuestions/README.md

 ----------------------------------------------------------------------------------------------

--- div vs span
+- DIV vs SPAN

->> div is a block element and always starts in a new line
+    - div is a block element and always starts in a new line
->> span is a inline element and always appears in same line
+    - span is a inline element and always appears in same line

 ---------------------------------------------------------------------------------------------